LaurianeH-05/LaurianeH-05/README.md

 # 💌 Hey there, I'm Lauriane!

 🎓 **Sophomore Computer Science student** @ Georgia State University
-💻 **Aspiring Software Engineer | Web Developer | Cybersecurity Explorer**
 🌍 From Benin, now in the U.S., excited to make a global impact through technology!

-I'm passionate about **creating meaningful solutions** through code, continuously exploring the exciting worlds of **cybersecurity, AI/ML**, and **software engineering**.
+I'm passionate about **creating meaningful solutions** through code, continuously exploring the exciting sectors of tech.
 I thrive on solving real-world challenges, building elegant and functional applications, and learning something new every day.
-Whether it's a role in software engineering or contributing to cutting-edge projects, I'm driven by curiosity, positivity, and a constant eagerness to grow.
-Let's create something impactful together!

 ---

 ## 🛠️ Tech Stack